My Creds to be Talking About the CWPOA, CMWC & MAC

 - There should have been elections as promised for the Municipal Advisory Committee (the MAC); instead, there were appointments made by our County Supervisors.
 The MAC provides input to the Supervisors about the maintenance and operations of the Cascadel Woods Common Areas, but as a community, we have no input on who serves on the MAC.

-- The County appears to be focused on driving the CWPOA out of existence: Paranoid Hogwash.
-Enforcing the rules isn’t personal, it’s the law.
+- The County appears to be focused on driving the CWPOA out of existence: Enforcing the rules isn’t personal, it’s the law.
 Welcome to reality CWPOA.

-- The County has increasingly assumed control over our roads: One of this authors areas of expertise, trial by fire.
-This CWPOA statement is false.
+- The County has increasingly assumed control over our roads: This statement is false.
 First, the county has now, has had, and always will have, control over the roads in Madera County.
 It’s part of living in what is known as a country, in our case, the United States of America.
 Second, they aren’t the CWPOA’s roads, and never will be.
-Been tried and failed starting in 1953 or thereabouts.
-And really, why would the CWPOA want them anyway?
-Never have before.

-- The County undercut the CWPOA’s authority by issuing a permit for road maintenance: La La Land.
-The CWPOA has no authority for the county to undercut.
+- The County undercut the CWPOA’s authority by issuing a permit for road maintenance: The CWPOA has no authority for the county to undercut.
 They are a voluntary club.
-They are self appointed, self involved and suffer from delusions of grandeur now.
-The road authority here is the Madera County Road Dept. Get over it.
-They have the authority to authorize any work, anywhere, within rule of law, they desire, particularly useful pothole filling that was needed bad.
+They are self appointed and self involved.
+The road authority here is the Madera County Road Dept. The road dept and engineering dept has the authority to authorize any work, anywhere, within rule of law, they desire.

 - There should have been elections as promised for the Municipal Advisory Committee (the MAC): This statement is half true in that an election has been promised.
 No time frame was given.
 So technically, the statement is false, but, yes, the county did promise an election.
-The MAC has admittedly been lax in doing any meaningful outreach choosing instead to stick with the past status quo and moving forward with personal agendas.
-This author would love to serve on the MAC and share all the facts about the district.
-They are keenly interesting, and not at all what you’d expect.
+The MAC is doing great, and costs zero.
+We might actually get some decent furniture soon.

-Well, the rest of the whining agenda is alleged “complaints” the “CWPOA Board” has received.
+Well, the rest of the agenda is alleged “complaints” the “CWPOA Board” has received.

 Complaints and Issues presented to the CWPOA Board include: